katiesandfort/outfit-envy/readme.md

 ## Description
-**Work in progress!**
+**Please note, this is a work in progress!
+I am still building out this project. 🙂**

-Outfit Envy is an e-commerce platform designed to reduce clothing waste by encouraging users to sell their clothes instead of throwing them away, or alternatively to swap clothing with their friends.
-Users will be able to upload images and descriptions of clothes and add friends.
-Once you are friends with another user, each user will be able to see the other's virtual closet and plan to either sell or loan clothes.
+When it is complete, Outfit *Env*y will be an *env*ironementally friendly e-commerce platform designed to reduce clothing waste by making shopping secondhand clothing easy and convenient.
+It's based off one of my favorite ways to shop online, Thred Up!

 ## Tech stack
 - Front-End: